agiliq/django-graphos/docs/source/index.rst

 Contents:

 Django-graphos is a tool to create Graphs. (doh).
+There are two things which Graphos gives you over a low level graph manupulation.

+It provides various data sources.

+* SimpleDataSource - Use a Python list
+* ModelDataSource
+* MongoDataSource

-It supports various backends.
+It provides various renderers.

+* Flot
+* Google charts
+* YUI
+* Morris.js
+(And more)

+Graphos makes it very easy to switch between deifferent data source and renderers.

+Are you building your charts with Flot but would like to later switch to Gchart?
+In many cases, it might be as easy as switching an import statement.

 .. toctree::
    :maxdepth: 2